 For your convenience we have college offices located at both Fort Carson and Peterson AFB Education Centers, providing you an all but one-stop shop to get started at PPCC.
-USAFA is by appointment only.
+USAFA and Schriever AFB are by appointment only.

-- Application, Advising, Placement Testing, Registration, Residency (In State Tuition), and other college services - Military Residency for Instate Rates - Tuition Assistance-- GoArmyEd, Air Force Portal, and other branches of service TA - Colorado National Guard Tuition Assistance - MyCAA-My Career Advancement Account funding for eligible spouses - CLEP and DSST Testing - Joint Service Transcript Evaluation (active duty)- Prior Learning Assessment (PLA) - Student Agreement/Evaluated Degree Plan preparation - On post, on base General Education classes offered in shorter terms and/or hybrid formats to meet your scheduling demands; no student or course fees for on post/base classes. - Liaison with instructional divisions if experiencing a military related conflict
+- Application, Advising, Placement Testing, Registration, Residency (In State Tuition), and other college services - · Military Residency for Instate Rates - Tuition Assistance-GoArmyEd, Air Force Portal, and other branches of service TA - Colorado National Guard Tuition Assistance - MyCAA-My Career Advancement Account funding for eligible spouses.
+Request your Education & Training Plan at www.ppcc.edu/military/mycaa - · CLEP and DSST Testing - Joint Service Transcript Evaluation (active duty)-Prior Learning Assessment (PLA) - Student Agreement/Evaluated Degree Plan preparation - On post, on base General Education classes offered in shorter terms and/or hybrid formats to meet your scheduling demands; no student or course fees for on post/base classes. - Liaison with instructional divisions if experiencing a military related conflict - Automatic evaluation of Joint Services Transcripts when you request Tuition Assistance or Certification for Veterans Education Benefits-JSTs will be evaluated for credits that apply to your current declared major.